neuroevolution-ai/ProcgenAutoencoder/README.md

 Speed of Autoencoder (GPU & CPU) will be tested with Batch Size 1 and 64. odel Architecture and Speed will be saved in a `summary.txt` File.
 A Video will be created like featured below.
 Also Graph containing Train/Test Loss per Epoch will be saved.
-I you want to make further evaluations feel free to use the generated `metrics.npy` and the model itself.
+If you want to make further evaluations feel free to use the generated `metrics.npy` and the model itself.

 **Video Beispiel**